MyGitHubSite/Udacity-CarND-Project2-Traffic-Sign-Classifier/writeup.md

 | 0.000%   | 13: Yield                  |
 | 0.000%   | 37: Go straight or left    |
 | 0.000%   | 12: Priority road          |

+Most likely, the images were of above averge quality that the model could easily identify without hardly any uncertainty.